GabrielSlima/blog/articles/design-patterns-mvc.md

         and produces an output.
     </p>
     <p>
-        Now that being said, as we desing systems some problems start to reapear and the natural approach is to reuse an existing solution to solve it.
+        Now that being said, as we design systems some problems start to reapear and the natural approach is to reuse an existing solution to solve it.
 This brings us to today's topic: <strong>design patterns</strong>...
     </p>